-Shortfin mako shark, Isurus oxyrinchus, is harvested as bycatch by the Moroccan longliners targeting swordfish, Xiphias gladius, in the south of Moroccan Atlantic waters.
+Shortfin mako shark Isurus oxyrinchus is harvested as bycatch by the Moroccan longliners targeting swordfish Xiphias gladius in the south of Moroccan waters.
+The average catch of shortfin mako reached 680 tons during the period 2012-2016.
 A time series of standardized catch per unit effort (CPUE) for shortfin mako was estimated by first analyzing the fleet dynamic and identification of fishing tactics using multi-table method, and then using two statistical models, including Generalized Linear Models (GLM) and Boosted Regression Trees model (BRT) with main effects and two-way interactions.
 BRT with two-way interactions was selected as the best model to estimate CPUE with less RMSE and high PDE.
-The standardized CPUE analysis indicates a declining trend since the early years and slight increase and stability in the last four years of the time series.
+The standardized CPUE analysis indicates a declining trend since the early years and slight increase and stability in the last three years of the time series.